lsblakk/pystar/docs/webapp.rst

 #.
 Restart your dev server.

 #.
 Navigate to http://127.0.0.1:8000/polls/1/ in your browser and vote in the poll.
-You should see a results page
-    that gets updated each time you vote.
+You should see a results page that gets updated each time you vote.

 #.
-Verify that if you submit the form without having chosen a
+Verify that if you submit the form without having chosen a choice,
-    choice, you should see the error message.
+    you should see a warning message.
+Why does this happen?
+    [:ref:`answer <webapp_answers_django_magical>`]  Nah, just funnin'!
+    [:ref:`answer <webapp_answers_missing_choice>`]

 #.
 RE-RUN TESTS!
 They should *all pass* at this point.